cofactoryai/textbase/README.md

 ```bash
 Path to the main.py file: main.py #Type main.py here
 ```
+> If it not works : Copy the path of `main.py` from vs-code or just simply press `Shift+Alt+C` while being in `main.py` to copy its path and paste it above.

 Now go to the link in blue color which is shown on the CLI and you will be able to chat with your bot!
 ![Local UI](assets/test_command.png)